Luther College High School offers an extensive variety of scholarships to our students.

 The McIlwrick Family Recognition of Resilience & Personal Achievement is given to two students who persevere and successfully adapt to adversity.
 The award is a celebration of determination and strength of character, and was established in 2003 by Dr. Joann McIlwrick (HS'90, U'94) to thank her parents, who fostered the dreams and goals of their daughters through support, encouragement and sacrifice.

 The McIlwrick Family Service to Society Award is awarded to a student who is actively engaged in a volunteer capacity that provides him / her the opportunity to assist others.
 The award is meant to recognize students who are making a difference in our society through their activities.
-It was established in 2004 by Dr. Joann McIlwrick (HS'90, U'94), a graduate of Luther College High School (1990) and Luther College at the University of Regina (1994).
+It was established in 2004 by Dr. Joann McIlwrick (HS'90, U'94), a graduate of Luther College High School and Luther College at the University of Regina.
 Dr. McIlwrick named the award in honour of her family, who taught her the importance of helping others in need.
-This scholarship requires an application form.
+Application deadline for 2021 is April 23.

 The Mende History Scholarship is awarded to a Grade 10 or 11 student who recognizes history’s joy and demonstrates insight.
 The scholarship is provided by Gunther Mende (HS’59).